TechForPalestine/palestine-datasets/site/src/components/StoriesInData/README.md

 series (`gaza.kig.*`).
 Their `datasetFile` / `valuePath` are `null` because the underlying `demographics-by-update` time series isn't generated yet — that generator is part of phase 2.

+The `batch-stack` story does **not** close those placeholders and deliberately added no catalog entry of its own.
+It reads columns that already exist (`age`, `sex`, `update` on `killed-in-gaza-v3.min.json`) and emits its per-batch cross only into `stories-data.json`, a component build artifact.
+Catalog entries describe *published, versioned series a phase 2 explorer could plot* — pointing one at a file this component generates for itself would name a series no API consumer can fetch.
+The `gaza.kig.*` placeholders stay placeholders until a real `demographics-by-update` dataset is published.

 ## Phase 2 — free-form explore (planned)